zognin/tp/docs/DeveloperGuide.md

     1. Prerequisites: Inventory has no ingredients.
     1. Test case: `add-i in/Chocolate Syrup iq/3 iu/bottles`
        <br>Expected: A new ingredient is added to inventory with the given details.
-       If initially on the Home tab, will switch to Inventory & Statistics tab.
        Details of added ingredient will be shown in the result display box.
     1. Test case: `add-i in/Chocolate iq/4`
        <br>Expected: No ingredient is added.
 Error details shown in the result display box.
     1. Test case: `add-i iq/4 iu/bars`